andrewhoule/silverstripe-ignite-theme/README.md

 * Hook up to functionality.js, jquery, modernizr and respond via SS requirements or in templates.
 * Hook up to normalize and jeet via SASS imports.
 * If not setup on your local machine, then setup Gulp (http://gulpjs.com/) for tasks.
 Update gulpfile.js and package.json then run 'npm install' at the command line of the theme directory.
+* At command line from theme directory run gulp modernizr to grab modernizr
+* Then run gulp to watch for changes